MohiCodings/Learn-Smasher-Internship-task-1/README.md

 # Learn-Smasher-Internship-task-1
 # Login Form with Form Validation

-This is a simple login form built with HTML, CSS, and JavaScript.
+This is a simple login form built with HTML, CSS, and JavaScript.<br>
-The form includes form validation to ensure that the user enters valid input before submitting the form.
+The form includes form validation to ensure that the user enters valid input before submitting the form.<br>
+It was developed as an internship task to showcase my skills in  web development.

 ## Getting Started